bukunmialuko/flutter_ui_kit_obkm/CONTRIBUTING.md

 3. Create a Branch with the naming convention

+e.g:
+   feature/M20
-e.g M20 or W5
+   or
+   feature/W5

 M -> Implies that you are working on a mobile screen
 W -> Implies that you are working on a web screen
 5 -> Implies that you are working on page 5
 20 -> Implies that you are working on page 20

+Branch categories : [feature, bugfix, chore]

-4. Once a screen is implemented:
+4. Once a screen is implemented,
-   - Create a PR with title e.g "Mobile Screen 20" or "Web Screen 20"
+   - Create a Draft PR with title e.g "Mobile Screen 20" or "Web Screen 20".
+   - Take a screenshot of your work, and rename the picture according in the screen name format name e.g: m_page_20.png or w_page_20.png
+   - Add the image url accordingly in the readme.md file
+   - Push one more commit to the Draft PR and move it to review
+   - Add reviewers to the PR

+5. One of the admins will review and merge your PR

+Thanks for contributing. ❤️🫡🎖️